Scriptmatico/ve-python-test/README.md

+# Ho to run
+Use python 3 to run the application, no requirements are needed, in command line just run `python main.py`

 # Valid Eval Python Test

 The `main.py` file contains the challenge description along with test cases to verify the correctness of your solution.
 To run the tests, follow these steps: